Mason Community Arts Academy

 Overview

 Join us for an inspiring week of piano at the Reva and Sid Dewberry Family School of Music at George Mason University!
-Our Mason Summer Piano Academy and Mason Summer Advanced Piano Academy have combined into one exciting program for this summer!
 The Mason Summer Piano Academy is a comprehensive music experience for dedicated and passionate piano students.

 Participants will receive:

-• Guest masterclasses and performances.
+• Guest masterclasses.
 Learn from world-class artists in a masterclass setting and get inspired by faculty performances.

-• Supervised Practice Time.
-Students will have the opportunity to practice on Steinway grand pianos at the Dewberry School of Music during the day with faculty guidance.
-Additional practice time is available for students over 13, or younger students with parental supervision.
+• Supervised practice time.
+Students will have assigned practice time on Steinway grand pianos at the Dewberry Family School of Music during the day.
+Students are expected to practice independently with faculty supervision.
+Alternative activities will be available for younger students for a portion of their assigned practice time.

-• Evening activities.
-Students and Families are invited to join us for evening recitals and special activities Monday – Thursday at 6:30 pm!
-Faculty and guest recitals are open to the public.
+• Evening performances.
+Students and Families are encouraged to join us on select days during the camp week for evening recitals featuring faculty and guest artists!
+Open to the public.

 Tuition: $740